efthemiosprime/pasabuyan/README.md

 # Pasabuyan: Peer-to-Peer Delivery Platform

 Pasabuyan is a courier application that connects people who need items delivered with travelers who are already heading to that destination.
-Unlike traditional courier services that rely on professional drivers, TravelShare Pasabuyan the existing travel plans of regular people.
+Unlike traditional courier services that rely on professional drivers, Pasabuyan leverages the existing travel plans of regular people.

 ## Core Concept
 - **Travelers** register their upcoming trips (origin, destination, dates, capacity).